 15. Cheap Thrills

 On a budget?
 There are loads of adventure activities in Queenstown that will leave you some coin for a Fergburger!
 Dark Ride is a 7D experience that will allow you to experience motion rollercoaster rides and an interactive Zombie shooting experience.
 Fear Factory is a must!
-This walk through a Haunted House is interactive and terrifying – I won’t spoil the secret!
-Minus 5 Ice Bar is pretty self explanatory – have a cocktail from an ice glass, have a boogie and enjoy the ice like experience.
-You can also hire a kayak from Base Backpackers from $20.
+This walk through a Haunted House is interactive and terrifying, I won’t spoil the secret!
+Minus 5 Ice Bar is pretty self explanatory, have a cocktail from an ice glass, have a boogie and enjoy the ice like experience.

 I hope we've given you some ideas of what to do in Queenstown, but if you still need some inspiration then why not check out '18 Reasons Why Queenstown Is The Best Place On Earth'.